Summary of mandatory requirements and responsibilities

 Public entity employers are required to undertake a current work value assessment to determine the appropriate classification of the role prior to:

-Executives should contact their HR unit for further information on implementation of the Framework in their department or agency.
-HR units can contact the VPSC via email at executiveclassifications@vpsc.vic.gov.au
+Executives should contact their People and Culture team for further information on executive classification.
+People and Culture teams can contact the VPSC via email at executiveclassifications@vpsc.vic.gov.au.

 Pre-employment screening